8 Tips For Bringing Houseplants Indoors For The Winter

 African young woman holding can watering houseplant

 While still outdoors, water with a high enough volume so water drains out the bottom of the pot.
-Take caution as to not over-water while plants are indoors.
-Allow the soil to be dry to the touch between watering, and if you’re not sure, error on the dry side.
+Take caution not to over-water while plants are indoors.
+Allow the soil to dry to the touch between watering, and if you’re unsure, err on the dry side.

 Fertilizing